The Creative Economy

 In 2005, Michael began the “next act” of his career, by founding The Tornante Company, a privately held company that invests in, acquires, and operates companies in media and entertainment.

 In October 2007, Tornante and Madison Dearborn Partners acquired The Topps Company, a leading creator and marketer of sports cards, distinctive confectionery, and other entertaining products for well over 50 years.
-Under Michael’s vision and leadership, the iconic company is transforming into a global sports media brand with relationships covering MLB, NFL, Premier League, Bundesliga, IPL, WWE, Star Wars, Facebook and Netflix.
-It launched a digital division, featuring 2 of the top 3 highest grossing sports apps in the Apple app store, as well as offices and businesses in Germany, India, Brazil and Argentina.
+Under Michael’s vision and leadership, the iconic company is transforming into a global sports media brand with relationships covering MLB, UEFA Champions League, Bundesliga, IPL, WWE, Star Wars, Facebook and Netflix.
+It launched a digital division, featuring some of the top grossing sports apps, and has offices in New York City, Los Angeles, London, Milton Keynes, Germany, India, Brazil and Argentina.

-Additional companies within the Tornante portfolio include WhoWhatWear, Task Rabbit, Vuguru and AirTime.
+Additional companies within the Tornante portfolio include Clique Media, Omaze, LittlStar, and Metaverse.

 Born March 7, 1942 in New York, Michael graduated from Lawrenceville School in 1960 and Denison University in 1964 with a B.A. in English literature and theater.
-He serves on the boards of the California Institute of the Arts, IAC, Denison University, American Hospital of Paris Foundation, the Aspen Institute, the Yale School of Architecture Dean's Council, the Michael D. Eisner School of Education, the Eisner Pediatric and Family Medical Center, and The Eisner Foundation.
+He serves on the boards of IAC, American Hospital of Paris Foundation, the Aspen Institute, Denison University, The Yale School of Architecture Dean's Council, and The Eisner Foundation.
+His philanthropic support has led to the creation of Eisner Health, a federally qualified health center, that provides medical and dental services to low-income individuals and families, The Michael D. Eisner School of Education at California State University, Northridge, and The Michael D. Eisner Center for Performing Arts at Denison University, opening in 2019, which will be home to the departments of music, dance and theatre.

-He and Jane have three sons, Breck, Eric and Anders and three daughters-in-law, Georgia, Stacey, and Terena plus seven grandchildren Noah, Eloise, Grace, Easton, Scarlet, Michael Patrick and Rose Jane.
+He and Jane have three sons, Breck, Eric and Anders and three daughters-in-law, Georgia, Stacey, and Terena plus nine grandchildren Noah, Eloise, Grace, Easton, Scarlet, Michael Patrick, Rose Jane, Athena Belle, and James Thomas.